 7. Is there financial assistance for available if I cannot afford the cost of the signs?

 For SURJ affiliate groups, local contacts, and other organizations, we will have some financial assistance available.
 We are asking organizations and individuals with the financial means to donate if possible to assist others in covering costs.

 If you or your organization is in need of financial assistance, please indicate the amount that you need by emailing us at email@example.com.

 8. I want to make a donation to help cover the costs for another organization or individual.
 How can I make a donation?

-To make a donation to cover costs for another organization, please donate to us online through the Highlander Center.
-Make sure to indicate that the donation is for SURJ.
-Also make sure to email us at email@example.com to let us know the date that you donated online, the amount of your donation, and indicate that you’d your donation to go toward sponsoring another organization’s yard sign order.
+To make a donation to cover costs for another organization, please donate to us here.
+Also make sure to email us at firstname.lastname@example.org to indicate that you’d your donation to go toward sponsoring another organization’s yard sign order.

 9. What does it mean to be a SURJ Affiliate group?
 And how can I start a group or how can my organization affiliate with SURJ?

 Please see our Start an SURJ Affiliate group for details and resources.
 We want to connect and support your local work!

 10. Door knocking can be intimidating.
 Do you have a sample script and outreach materials for door-knocking in primarily white neighborhoods with our signs to start us off?

 Yes, please see the script below that we modified from one created by the Anti-Racist Collective in St. Louis.